YoniSlutzky98/nn-gd-gen-mf/README.md

 For citing the paper you can use:

 ```
-@article{TBD,
+@article{Alexander2025do,
-  title={Do Neural Nets Need Gradient Descent to Generalize?
-Matrix Factorization as a Theoretical Testbed},
+  title={Do Neural Networks Need Gradient Descent to Generalize?
+A Theoretical Study},
   author={Alexander, Yotam and Slutzky, Yonatan and Ran-Milo, Yuval and Cohen, Nadav},
-  journal={TBD},
+  journal={arXiv preprint arXiv:2506.03931},
   year={2025}
 }
 ```